auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 date:   2017-03-21 04:08:10 +0000
 ---

-Google has some of the most useful APIs out there for apps and developers to gather information from Google or data from its users.
+Google has some of the most useful APIs for apps and developers to gather information from Google or data from its users.
 [Google Maps](https://developers.google.com/maps/) and [Google Talk](https://developers.google.com/talk/) are two of the most popular ones.
 The Google Analytics API is also an extremely valuable resource for analysts and website owners.
 Google Analytics collects and outputs data that can be used to reach the right audience by tracking a website's user interactions with an embedded script.

-Although this post uses the Analytics API as an example, you can apply the same code structure to other APIs such as Drive, Sheets, or Translate.
+Although this post uses the Analytics API as an example, you can apply the same code structure to other APIs such as [Drive](https://developers.google.com/drive/), [Sheets](https://developers.google.com/sheets/), or [Translate](https://cloud.google.com/translate/docs/).
 [Google-api-ruby-client](https://github.com/google/google-api-ruby-client/tree/e13da8e05e2368421519e49d2c03ee7e69f3faaa) is a gem made for Google's APIs, which includes a giant list of APIs that can be accessed with it.
 It's a great library created by Google's developers, but it is still in Alpha, and for less experienced coders, the documentation isn't very comprehensive as of now.

 The [previous blog post]({% post_url 2017-02-28-authenticating_google_users_with_devise_and_omniauth_in_rails %}) covers authentication using Devise and Omniauth.
 In addition to authentication, you'll need these gems to get ready to call the APIs:
 - [Google API Client](https://github.com/google/google-api-ruby-client/tree/e13da8e05e2368421519e49d2c03ee7e69f3faaa)